For tribal college faculty, summer is a time for research, teaching, and workshops. Also gardening, road trips, and fishing.

 By Paul Boyer

 Summer is a welcome break in the academic calendar.
 But for faculty at tribal and Native-serving colleges, schedules remain full.
-Indeed, during the all-too-brief months when roads are clear, the weather is warm, and campuses are (relatively) quiet, summer is the one season when overworked instructors can to go into the field, connect with colleagues, and plan for the year to come.
+Indeed, during the all-too-brief months when roads are clear, the weather is warm, and campuses are (relatively) quiet, summer is the one season when overworked instructors can go into the field, connect with colleagues, and plan for the year to come.
 Before they set up their “out of office” auto replies, we asked a few how they planned to spend the next three months.
 Here are some of their responses:

 For Heidi Ziegenmeyer, “summer will be a very busy time.”
 A natural resource management instructor who also serves as land grant director at Cankdeska Cikana Community College in Fort Totten, North Dakota, Ziegenmeyer tells us that, in addition to teaching summer classes, she will be overseeing development of a new community garden and children’s garden at the college’s Head Start location, supported by funding from the USDA’s Natural Resources Conservation Service, Scott’s Miracle Gro, and the National Head Start Association.

 Ziegenmeyer says the college also just purchased a new pontoon boat for use on Spirit Lake.
 It’s for classes, not recreation, but who could complain about a summer afternoon on the water?